nelson6e65/phpdoc-vuepress/README.md

 [![Latest Version](https://img.shields.io/packagist/v/nelson6e65/phpdoc-vuepress.svg?label=stable)](https://packagist.org/packages/nelson6e65/phpdoc-vuepress)
 [![Latest unstable Version](https://img.shields.io/packagist/vpre/nelson6e65/phpdoc-vuepress.svg?label=unstable)](https://packagist.org/packages/nelson6e65/phpdoc-vuepress#dev-master)

 [![License](https://img.shields.io/github/license/nelson6e65/phpdoc-vuepress.svg)](LICENSE)
 [![Documentation](http://img.shields.io/badge/📜-Documentation-lightgrey.svg)](http://nelson6e65.github.io/phpdoc-vuepress)

-[phpDocumentor template](http://www.phpdoc.org/docs/latest/getting-started/changing-the-look-and-feel.html) that generates [VuePress](https://vuepress.vuejs.org) documentation of your API.

-The main use-case for this template is to generate simple and nice looking API documentation pages to be integrated in a VuePress project.
+This package provides a **phpDocumentor** template to generates the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.

-> Only tested in the default theme of VuePress.
+> Only tested with the default theme of VuePress.

-> **Special note:** This template is based on Markdown template created by [@cvuorinen](https://github.com/cvuorinen) in [cvuorinen/phpdoc-markdown-public](https://github.com/cvuorinen/phpdoc-markdown-public).
+## Features

+This template will generate six VuePress `*.md` files with the DocBlock documentation in your target directory:

+- `README.md`: Entry point of your API Documentation.
+Contains, at the moment, an introduction and references to blocks used in the site.
+- `classes.md`: Contains all classes, sorted by namespace.
+- `interfaces.md`: Contains all interfaces, sorted by namespace.
+- `traits.md`: Contains all traits, sorted by namespace.
+- `constants.md`: Contains all global constants, sorted by namespace.
+- `functions.md`: Contains all global functions, sorted by namespace.

 ## Demo

-Check a demo of documentation generated with this template in https://nelson6e65.github.io/php_nml/api/.
+Check a demo of documentation generated with this template in http://nelson6e65.github.io/phpdoc-vuepress/demo/

-> See also the sources in [nelson6e65/php_nml](https://github.com/nelson6e65/php_nml) repo for configuration examples.
+Explore sources of [nelson6e65/phpdoc-vuepress](https://github.com/nelson6e65/phpdoc-vuepress) to use configuration files as guide.

+> A real project API generated using this template: [nelson6e65.github.io/php_nml/api/](https://nelson6e65.github.io/php_nml/api/).

+## Requirements

+- PHP >= 5.6
+- Node.js >= 8
+- [phpDocumentor](https://www.phpdoc.org/).
+This template is designed for **phpDocumentor2** (is also compatible with upcoming **phpDocumentor3** for PHP 7.1+ project).
+You can install it with composer as global requirement:  `composer global require phpdocumentor/phpdocumentor`.
+- [Yarn](https://yarnpkg.com) (or npm).
+To build the entire documentation with `vuepress`.
+- [VuePress](https://v0.vuepress.vuejs.org/). `v0.x`, but may be compatible with upcoming `v1.0.0`.

 ## Installation